mycroft-solutions/configuration-guides/mycroft-web-server/README.md

-# Web Server
+# Mycroft Web Server installation guide

-The Nginx HTTP server is used to host static files as well as act as a reverse proxy for services in the Mycroft system.
+_Mycroft Web Server_ uses Nginx HTTP server to host static files of _Mycroft Website_ as well as act as a reverse proxy for Mycroft services.

 ## Prerequisites

-To set up the web server, you will need the current stable release of the Nginx server installed and running as a service.
+To set up _Mycroft Web Server_ you will need the following:

+- [Nginx](http://nginx.org/en/docs/install.html) 1.20 or newer - installed and running as a service.

 # CSR